Lakshya-attavar/Ecom_Customer_Analysis-Regression/README.md

 2. Grant a voucher of 20 GBP off the next purchase to the customer.

 It is evident from the analysis and regression model summary that whether the customer has been presented with a voucher pop-up largely impacts the revenue.
 The revenue increases by 19.6 GBP depending on if the customer has seen the voucher.
 Hence providing vouchers to customers increases revenue.
-But in this case since the voucher amount is 20 GBP it could lead to a loss depending on the order amount.
+But in this case since the voucher amount is 20 GBP it could lead to a loss.

 3. Invest on influencer advertising